 When your school joins COBIS, we require personal information from the staff at the school to create an account and provide our services.
 We will need to collect personal information for specific purposes from each of the groups below:

-- Supporting members: If you or your organisation sign up as a supporting member of COBIS, we will be required to collect the name and contact details of the relevant individuals within the organisation responsible for processing payments and receiving information regarding the benefits we provide to supporting members.
+Supporting associates: If you or your organisation sign up as a supporting associate of COBIS, we will be required to collect the name and contact details of the relevant individuals within the organisation responsible for processing payments and receiving information regarding the benefits we provide to supporting members.